manifold-lang/manifold-frontend/README.md

 ## Schematic Files

-A schematic written in the manifold front-end language will compile into a  intermediate file of this format.
+A schematic written in the Manifold front-end language will compile into a  intermediate file of this format.

 ```
 {